uilianries/imgui/Software-using-dear-imgui.md

 - The library is also used by many smaller personal, research or throwaway projects that are difficult to track and not listed here.

-- In bold are companies who sponsored Dear ImGui.
+- Noted in bold teams/companies who sponsored Dear ImGui.
+Some sponsors choose to not disclose their titles and so are not listed here.

 ----